derekphilipau/musefully/README.md

 The base document defines common fields for all indices, these are the fields used for cross-index search.
 The Elasticsearch Base Document fields are defined in `indices.ts` and the associated Typescript interface is defined in `/types/baseDocument.ts`.

-- `type` - The type of document, e.g. "collections", "archives", "terms"
+- `type` - The type of document, e.g. "collections", "terms"
 - `source` - The source of the document, e.g. "Brooklyn Museum", "Getty ULAN"
 - `url` - The URL of the document
 - `id` - The unique ID of the document